 Given this beer’s higher ABV and sturdy character, we think it’s a prime candidate for cellaring.
 Find a cool, dry spot away from light sources, and see how it changes in the years to come.
 You never quite know what will happen when you age a beer: perhaps the body will smooth out, notes of vanilla, oak, and tannins will come to the front, or hints of leather and soy sauce will make themselves known.
 No matter what, remember that beer is meant for drinking, so don’t keep it to yourself for too long.

-Malts: Canadian 2-row, caramel malt, malted wheat and a blend of American roasted malts and barleys
+Malts: Canadian 2-row, caramel malt, malted wheat and a blend of American roasted malts

 Additions: Contains wheat

 Hops: Willamette and American Fuggle

 Food Pairings: Chocolate desserts, cheesecake, fruit tarts, ice cream, and strong cheeses, such as Stilton.

 Format: 15.5 gal kegs; 5.2-gal kegs; 24/12oz bottles; 4-packs